|

 first people, ever, to mention the legend

-of Atlantis were the ancient Libyans, from the Tehenu
+of Atlantis were the ancient Libyans - the Berbers.

-that although the original Libyan account of Atlantis was part of the
+already suggested that although the original Libyan account of Atlantis was part

 oral history (during a period when writing was